-The project consists of the restoration and maintenance of critically eroded shoreline on the northern portion of Estero Island.
-This is a reduction of the federally authorized 4.6-mile project was not able to be constructed in 2011 because of a lack of local support.
+The project consists of the restoration and maintenance of critically eroded shoreline on portions of Estero Island.
+The original federally authorized 4.6-mile project was not able to be constructed in 2011 because of a lack of local support.
 The County implemented a shortened project from Bowditch Point Regional Park adjacent to Matanzas Pass, to Crescent Beach Family Park in order to nourish the County Parks and adjacent cooperating properties.

 |December 2011||1.2 miles||402,805||$4 million|

 Download the latest physical monitoring report.For additional information, contact us via email or phone 239-533-8109.